Towards enriched universal algebra: Enriched equational theories

-The next result shows that extended terms can always be eliminated, at the cost of changing language.
+Now we turn to the elimination of arities and of extended terms.
+The next corollary shows that extended terms can always be replaced by standard ones, at the cost of changing language.
 This is slightly stronger than the implication $(1)\Rightarrow (2)$ of Theorem~\ref{char-single} since we talk about an isomorphism rather than an equivalence.